-We know that learning takes place when students are able to self-regulate, and show respect for both themselves, the people around them and for the school community as a whole.
-As a school, we are committed to providing a learning environment which promotes this, through a clear ethos of respect, integrity, compassion, honesty and forgiveness; a place where pupils feel safe, happy and included and where they benefit from positive and mutually respectful relationships with other students and staff.
-To fulfil this commitment, all staff model and promote high standards of conduct and behaviour in conjunction with clear and consistent rules, routines, and sanctions.
+We know how important it is for students to learn to self-regulate, and show respect for both themselves, the people around them and for the school community.
+As a school, we are committed to providing a learning environment which promotes this, through a clear ethos of respect, integrity, compassion, honesty, and forgiveness; a place where pupils feel safe, happy and included and where they benefit from positive and mutually respectful relationships with other students and staff.
+To fulfil this commitment, all staff model and promote high standards of conduct and behaviour in conjunction with clear and consistent routines.

 Our ethos is underpinned by our curriculum drivers: Content, Creativity, Challenge, Compassion, Co-operation, Control and Community.
 These are embedded into all aspects of the school day, and form the basis for our rewards scheme which is at the heart of everything our students do.